 We think this app would be great for children.
 There are tons of preloaded songs.
 The perfect beginner app, it gives both the ability to play melodically with single notes or through a chord-strumming feature.

 Keynote Star Inc. released what is perhaps the biggest collection of guitar models in one small app.
 Guitar Elite, simply put, allows you to hear what a multitude of guitars sound like.
 Now, you can draw up real-life examples when talking about a specific guitar’s sound.

 5. Guitar Tuner

 If you’re looking for a barebones, no-frills guitar tuning app, the aptly-named Guitar Tuner is the one to use.
-Simply set up which tuning you’d like to use, and then pluck individual strings to match their sounds as you tune your guitar.
+Simply set up which tuning you’d like to use then pluck individual strings to match their sounds as you tune your guitar.

-This is truly the most basic guitar app we found worth using.
+This is truly the most basic of guitar apps we found worth using.
 It features 22 often-used guitar tunings, from standard all the way to open G minor.
 Since there is no sound input, this is a great way to train the ear on how specific strings are supposed to sound.
-All-in-all, a simple and great tool for building up your hearing and tuning skills
+All-in-all, a simple and great tool for building your hearing and tuning skills

 Download Guitar Tuner for Android here or IOS here.